laravel/docs/notifications.md

 <a name="notifying-external-slack-workspaces"></a>
 #### Notifying External Slack Workspaces

 Of course, you will often want to send notifications to the Slack Workspaces owned by your application's users.
 To do so, you will need to obtain a Slack OAuth token for the user.
-Thankfully, [Laravel Socialite](/docs/{{version}}/socialite) includes a Slack driver that will allow you to easily authenticate your application's users with Slack and obtain a token.
+Thankfully, [Laravel Socialite](/docs/{{version}}/socialite) includes a Slack driver that will allow you to easily authenticate your application's users with Slack and obtain a bot token.

-Once you have obtained the OAuth token and stored it , you may utilize the `SlackRoute::make` method to route a notification to the user's workspace:
+Once you have obtained the OAuth token and stored it, you may utilize the `SlackRoute::make` method to route a notification to the user's workspace:

     <?php